exasol/transformers-extension/doc/user_guide/user_guide.md

   for more information.

-The inference results are presented with _START_POS_ indicating the starting index of the token, _END_POS_ indicating the ending index of the token, _WORD_ indicating the token, predicted _ENTITY_, and confidence _SCORE_ columns, combined with the inputs used when calling this UDF.
+The inference results are presented with _START_POS_ indicating the index of the starting character of the token, _END_POS_ indicating the index of the ending character of the token, _WORD_ indicating the token, predicted _ENTITY_, and confidence _SCORE_ columns, combined with the inputs used when calling this UDF.
 For example: